Learning heterogenous reaction rates from stochastic simulations: Abstract

 \section{Abstract}

-The rate constants of chemical reactions are typically inferred from slopes and intersection points of observed concentration curves.
-In small systems that operate far below the thermodynamic limit, these concentration profiles become stochastic and such an inference is less straightforward.
-By using elements of queuing theory, we introduce a procedure for inferring (time dependent) kinetic parameters from microscopic observations that are given by molecular simulations of many simultaneously reacting species.
-We demonstrate that with this procedure it is possible to assimilate the results of molecular simulations in such a way that the latter become descriptive on the macroscopic scale.
-As an example, we upscale the kinetics of a molecular dynamics system that forms a complex molecular network.
+Reaction rate equations are ordinary differential equations that are frequently used to describe deterministic chemical kinetics at the macroscopic scale.
+At the microscopic scale, the chemical kinetics is stochastic and can be captured by complex dynamical systems reproducing spatial movements of molecules and their collisions.
+Such molecular dynamics systems may implicitly capture intricate phenomena that affect reaction rates but are not accounted for in the macroscopic models.
+In this work we present a data assimilation procedure for learning non-homogenous kinetic parameters from molecular simulations with many simultaneously reacting species.
+The learned parameters can then be plugged into the deterministic reaction rate equations to predict long time evolution of the macroscopic system.
+In this way, our procedure discovers an effective differential equation for reaction kinetics.
+To demonstrate the procedure, we upscale the kinetics of a molecular system that forms a complex covalently bonded network severely interfering with the reaction rates.
 Incidentally, we report that the kinetic parameters of this system feature a peculiar time and temperature dependences, whereas the probability of a network strand to close a cycle follows a universal distribution.

 \keywords{chemical kinetics, networks, statistical inference, stochastic processes}